Sep 21, 2021

 While email today does not yet satisfy all of our requirements, recent advancements in machine learning, encryption, and decentralized governance have made some of email's most challenging problems far more tractable.
 People and businesses are also reconsidering social conventions around email and messaging due to the shift to remote work, making this an ideal time for a new approach.
 With the right investments in modern clients, new servers, upgraded protocols, and thoughtful design, it's now possible to build a user experience that lives up to email's potential.

 Upgrading email will be a difficult, multi-year journey, but we have the right team, resources, and determination to play the long game.
 Our first product is a brand new inbox experience for your existing Gmail account.
 It is still being tested privately, but we are providing early access to a select set of individuals and companies.
-If you would like to try it out, request access here.
-If our mission excites you and you want to help build the next wave of communication, we’re looking for great people to join us, so please get in touch.
+If you would like to try it out, sign up here.
+If our mission excites you and you want to help build the next wave of communication, we're looking for great people to join us, so please get in touch.